 Cons

-• May need to pay extra for your diagnostic software
+- May need to pay extra for third party diagnostic software or apps

 Recommendation

-We recommend BlueDriver for everyday drivers who want more insights into their vehicle’s performance.
+We recommend the BlueDriver adapter for everyday drivers who want more insights into their vehicle’s performance.
 Its simplicity and ease of use are its main advantages, and the Repair Reports feature helps demystify the repair process.
-It’s also convenient that the software comes included, sparing you the need to track down the right program for your vehicle.
+It’s also convenient that the software / app comes included, sparing you the need to track down the right program for your vehicle.

-For advanced home mechanics, OBDLink MX+ is our top choice.
-It has more features than BlueDriver, as well as wider compatibility for international vehicles.
-Experienced mechanics will also appreciate having the option to choose the diagnostic software that works best for them.
+For more advanced home mechanics, the OBDLink MX+ is our top choice.
+It has more features than the BlueDriver, as well as wider compatibility for international vehicles.
+Experienced mechanics will also appreciate having the option to choose the diagnostic software that works best for them and not being limited to a single app.

 FAQs